Most Americans are not willing or able to use an app tracking coronavirus infections. That’s a problem for Big Tech’s plan to slow the pandemic.

 Among Americans overall, 41 percent say they both have a smartphone and are willing to use an infection-tracking app, the poll finds.
 Oxford University researchers have suggested that 60 percent of a country’s population would need to use a coronavirus-tracking app like this to stop the viral spread.
 Reduced adoption could limit its effectiveness in slowing new infections and deaths.

-Apple and Google said the underlying software, which would power the apps developed by local public health agencies, could be released by the end of the week.
-That opt-in system would depend on local public health agencies developing their own apps and alerting people to download and use them.
+Apple and Google said the underlying software would depend on local health agencies developing their own apps and alerting people to download and use them.
+The companies said Wednesday that they had begun delivering the first elements of the software to developers working with public-health authorities around the world.

+Company representatives said the full app-dependent system is in testing and will be released in the middle of May.
 In a second phase of development, expected in the coming months, Apple and Google said they will fold the system into a software update rolled out to users worldwide.

 Similar apps are being developed in numerous countries and are gaining traction in several places, including the United Kingdom, but have struggled to achieve widespread adoption.

-In India, Bluetooth-based app Aarogya Setu has been downloaded more than 75 million times across the nation of 1.3 billion people, a technology minister there said.
+In India, a nation of 1.3 billion people, Bluetooth-based app Aarogya Setu has been downloaded more than 75 million times, a technology minister there said.
 The government said development of a system that could work with phones simpler than smartphones is underway.

 Singapore’s TraceTogether app, which launched last month, has been downloaded by approximately a fifth of the population.
 In Australia, more than 2 million people have downloaded the government’s COVIDSafe app since its Sunday release — about 8 percent of the country’s 25 million people.